goderich/dissertation/dissertation.md

 #### Alternation between /l/ and /n/ {#sec:merger-final-l-n}

 The merger of final /l/ and /n/ is, on the one hand, characteristic of certain dialects, but on the other hand commonly found in the speech of younger speakers all across the Atayal community.
+It can be described as an ongoing sound change, with some dialect communities being further along in the merger than others.

-It is characteristic of some S'uli and Klesan dialects, as demonstrated in @tbl:suli-culi-final-l-n-merger.
+This merger is characteristic of some varieties of S'uli and Klesan, as demonstrated in @tbl:suli-culi-final-l-n-merger.
 Matu'uwal, Plngawan, and Matu'aw all preserve the phonemic distinction between /l/ and /n/ in word-final position, but it is neutralized in my S'uli and Klesan data.

 : Final /l/ and /n/ merger in S'uli and Klesan {#tbl:suli-culi-final-l-n-merger}